-Our mission is Helping Horses Thrive In A Human World™
+Our mission is Helping Horses Thrive In A Human World™.

 The overarching goals are to:

-- help the horse by honoring them as a species.
+- Help the horse by honoring them as a species.
 They are NOT humans.

-- provide a safe and healthy place for horses to live.
+- Provide a safe and healthy place for horses to live.

-- provide economical and efficient solutions for horse feeding and care.
+- Provide economical and efficient solutions for horse feeding and care.

-- provide information without any commercial agenda.
+- Provide information without any commercial agenda.

-Dr Tucker has been with horses since 1973 and has experienced the transition in America of horses from a requirement to an option.
-This has included the horsemanship used, the feeding, the care and the structures used to maintain them.
+Dr. Tucker has been with horses since 1973 and has experienced the transition in America of horses from a requirement to an option.
+This experience has included the horsemanship used, the feeding, the care and the structures used to maintain them.
 There is no going back in the size of the farms or barns we can afford to house them in.
 However, in the cleverness of humans, we have found millions of ways to make their lives “better” that in many ways parallel the improvements in our lives.
 But are these ideas really “better?”

 The mission of Helping Horses Thrive In A Human World™ includes the following:

-- Provide medical guidance based on thorough understanding of the medical literature, experience or both.
-This information will continue to dig deep to understand the root cause rather than remain superficial to give a treatment.
+- Provide medical guidance based on a thorough understanding of the medical literature, experience or both.
+This information will continue to dig deep to understand the root cause rather than remain superficial to giving a treatment.
 Prevention always is prioritized over treatment and convenience.
 Proper treatment is prioritized over improper treatment.
 Proper nutrition is prioritized over nutritional fixes.

-- Provide a visual tour of thousands of farms where you can take advantage of their ideas and apply it to your own farm.
+- Provide a visual tour of thousands of farms where you can take advantage of their ideas and apply it to your farm.

 Some Notes About This Website